ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The purpose of this message is for the server to indicate explicit rejection of the the previous message receuved from the client.
 This message can be sent at any time in the session.
-The server MUST include an error code in this message.
+The server MUST include an error code (see {{error-types-section}}) in this message.
 A reject message is taken to mean an immediate termination of the session.

 The message must be signed by the server.

 The parameters of this message consist of the following:

-- version REQUIRED: SAT protocol Version (major, minor).
+- version REQUIRED: SAT protocol Version see {satp-protocol-version}} as a string "major.minor".

 - messageType REQUIRED: urn:ietf:satp:msgtype:reject-msg